Blackwood, Caerphilly: Transport

-Blackwood has no heavy or light rail links; local bus services run between Blackwood Bus Station and Ystrad Mynach with a link to the Transport for Wales, Rhymney Line.
+Blackwood has no heavy or light rail links; local bus services run between Blackwood Bus Station and Ystrad Mynach with a link to Transport for Wales' Rhymney Line.
 Blackwood appears in the preliminary South Wales Metro plan published by Transport for Wales as being a possible extension to the rail links.
 The Sirhowy Tramroad, which was constructed in 1797, ran through what is now High Street.
-The tramroad was converted to a standard-gauge Railway in 1860 and was taken over by The London & North Western Railway (LNWR) in 1876 which was incorporated into The London, Midland & Scottish Railway (LMS) in 1923.
-Passenger services ran from June 1865 until June 1960, Mineral traffic to coal yards at Blackwood & Tredegar continued until April 1969 with track lifted the following year.
+The tramroad was converted to a standard-gauge railway in 1860 and was taken over by the London and North Western Railway (LNWR) in 1876 which was incorporated into the London, Midland and Scottish Railway (LMS) in 1923.
+Passenger services ran from June 1865 until June 1960.
+Mineral traffic to coal yards at Blackwood & Tredegar continued until April 1969 with track lifted the following year.
 Some evidence of the railway still exists such as the underpass at Cwmgelli, most of the line is now a cycle path.
 The site of Blackwood railway station is now occupied by KFC.

 The town has since been served by buses.
 There were two major companies in the Eastern and Central Valleys, namely: